 - Put tomatoes, onion, minced garlic, olive oil, and a bit of salt and pepper onto a cooking sheet.
 Roast for about 10 minutes at 350 degrees or until tomatoes get wrinkly.

 - Drizzle a tablespoon or two onto a cookie sheet.
 Place slices of bread (about 2 by 3 inches) onto the olive oil.
 Drizzle additional olive oil on top of bread.
 If you like, flip the bread over and then back again.

-- Put a basil leaf on to the slice of bread and then some of your roasted tomatoes and onions.
+- Place a basil leaf on to the slice of bread and then some of your roasted tomatoes and onions.
 Top with a slice of mozz cheese.